microsoft/playwright/docs/src/debug.md

 - Browsers launch in headed mode
 - Default timeout is set to 0 (= no timeout)

+#### Configure source location
+* langs: java

+To tell Playwright where to look for the source code that you are debugging, pass a list of the source directories via `PLAYWRIGHT_JAVA_SRC` environment variable.
+Paths in the list should be separated by : on macOS and Linux, and by ; on Windows.

 ```bash tab=bash-bash lang=java
 # Source directories in the list are separated by : on macos and linux and by ; on win.